GoogleCloudDataproc/initialization-actions/rapids/README.md

 --worker-accelerator type=nvidia-tesla-t4,count=4 \
 --worker-machine-type n1-standard-32 \
 --metadata "run-cuda-worker-on-master=false" \
---bucket $DATAPROC_BUCKET \
 --initialization-actions gs://$DATAPROC_BUCKET/rapids/rapids.sh \
---optional-components=ANACONDA,JUPYTER \
---enable-component-gateway \
+--optional-components=ANACONDA \
---image-version=1.4
 ```

 ## Important notes
+* RAPIDS init actions depend on the [Anaconda](https://cloud.google.com/dataproc/docs/concepts/components/anaconda) component, which should be included at cluster creation time via the `--optional-components=ANACONDA` argument.
 * RAPIDS is supported on Pascal or newer GPU architectures (Tesla K80s will _not_ work with RAPIDS).
 See [list](https://cloud.google.com/compute/docs/gpus/) of available GPU types by GCP region.
 * You must set a GPU accelerator type for both master and worker nodes, else the GPU driver install will fail and the cluster will report an error state.
 * When running RAPIDS with multiple attached GPUs, We recommend an n1-standard-32 worker machine type or better to ensure sufficient host-memory for buffering data to and from GPUs.
 When running with a single attached GPU, GCP only permits machine types up to 24 vCPUs.
-* [conda-environment.yml](internal/conda-environment.yml) should be updated based on which RAPIDS versions you wish to install
+* [conda-environment.yml](internal/conda-environment.yml) can be updated based on which RAPIDS versions you wish to install
 * Installing the GPU driver and conda packages takes about 10 minutes
 * When deploying RAPIDS on few GPUs, ETL style processing with cuDF and Dask can run sequentially.
 When training ML models, you _must_ have enough total GPU memory in your cluster to hold the training set in memory.
 * Dask's status dashboard is set to use HTTP port `8787` and is accessible from the master node
 * High-Availability configuration is discouraged as [the dask-scheduler doesn't support it](https://github.com/dask/distributed/issues/1072).
 * Dask scheduler and worker logs are written to /var/log/dask-scheduler.log and /var/log/dask-cuda-workers.log on the master and host respectively.
+* If using the [Jupyter optional component](https://cloud.google.com/dataproc/docs/concepts/components/jupyter), note that RAPIDS init-actions will install [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels) and restart Jupyter so that the RAPIDS conda environment appears in Jupyter.